Symmetry Breaking of Current Response in Disordered Exclusion Processes: Results

-{\em Example 1: Quenched barrier model.}---We consider the current in the system in which particles evolve according to the QBM [see Fig.~\ref{fig: model}(b)].
-In this system, the bond-bias ratio $r_i(\varepsilon)$ is independent of $i$ because $E_{i,i+1}^{(\mathrm{b})}=E_{i+1,i}^{(\mathrm{b})}$, and hence the current-density and bias-reversal symmetries hold.
-Using a mean-field approximation and a perturbative expansion in $\varepsilon$, the current can be obtained up to fourth order in $\varepsilon$ (see SM \cite{SupplementalMaterial} for the derivation):
+We consider the current in the system in which particles evolve according to the QBM [see Fig.~\ref{fig: model}(b)].
+In this system, the bond-bias ratio $r_i(\varepsilon)$ is independent of $i$ because $E_{i,i+1}^{(\mathrm{b})}=E_{i+1,i}^{(\mathrm{b})}$, and hence the particle-hole and bias-reversal symmetries hold.
+Using a mean-field approximation and a perturbative expansion in $\varepsilon$, the current can be obtained up to fourth order in $\varepsilon$ (see Appendix~\ref{appendix: D} for the derivation):